 Late in 2019 on-ground work will focus on following up previous treatments of blackberry, gorse and briar (or dog) rose.
 In addition to this there is a heavy focus on treating cape tulip and african love grass where it exists.

 Landholders seeking advice on the treatment of weeds can contact the Natural Resource Management Board on 08 8550 3400.

 A series of Local Farmers Seminars are being planned to further support the Agribusiness sector.

 Sessions and dates to be advised once confirmed.

 Rural Landholders Handbook

-Rural landholders and farmers in the City of Victor Harbor will be given an extra helping hand with the release of a new Rural Living Handbook that provides helpful information and guidance for settling into life in the district.
+Rural landholders and farmers in the City of Victor Harbor will be given an extra helping hand with the 2020 release of the Rural Living Handbook that provides helpful information and guidance for settling into life in the district.

 Agribusiness Working Group